tic0uk/devopsapprentice.com/_posts/2021-01-05-my-homelab.markdown

 <a href="https://shop.westerndigital.com/products/internal-drives/wd-black-desktop-sata-hdd#WD2003FZEX" target="_blank">>> WDD 2TB sata HDD (used for Windows)<br></a>
 <br>

 I stopped using Windows as my main OS on both my work and home machine and began to live out of Linux.
-I still dual boot a copy of Windows at home as I still use it for gaming and photo editingwhen I need to be sure a document will come out as planned), it's mostly gathering dust at the moment.
+I still dual boot a copy of Windows at home as I still use it for gaming and photo editing when I need to be sure a document will come out as planned), it's mostly gathering dust at the moment.

 I'm also currently using the following in my office;
 * <a href="https://www.dell.com/downloads/emea/services/uk/en/3007WFP.pdf" target="_blank">1x Dell Ultrasharp 30" 2560 x 1600 at 60 Hz (3007WFP)</a>